Louis-Navarro/a-star-algorithm/README.md

 ----------

 * `main.py` is a program that opens a GUI (using `pygame`) where you can create a maze.
-  * To add a wall, click the left mouse button (be careful, the algorithm can cross two diagonal walls).
+  * To add a wall, click the middle mouse button (be careful, the algorithm can cross two diagonal walls).
-  * When you click the left mouse button, you will place
+  * To place the starting point, click the left mouse button
-    * The starting point the first time.
-    * The ending point the second time.
+  * To place the ending point, click the right mouse button
   * To run the algorithm, press the enter key on your keyboard.
-  * To clean the grid, press the escape key on your keyboard.
+  * To clean the grid (except the start and end points), press the escape key on your keyboard.
 * `algorithm.py` is a program that contains the A* algorithm, where you can find a path
-  * If you want to use a file as a grid, you have to use the `-f` or `--filename` argument.
-  * If you don't specify a file, the program will created a grid with :
+  * The program will created a grid with :
     * A starting point, randomly generated.
     * An ending point, also randomly generated.
-  * After creating the grid, the algorithm will find the best path and return it
+  * It will then print the grid, run the algorithm and print th egrid with the path
-  * After it finds the best path, it will display :
-    * The initial grid.
-    * The path the algorithm found.